The Best 5 Small Bluewater Sailboats for Ocean Cruising

 Small bluewater sailboats, with their modestly sized rig and shorter waterline, can be a delight to sail for couples and single-handers alike.
 With more and more young people getting into cruising and the liveaboard lifestyle, it’s no surprise that small cruising sailboats are experiencing a comeback.

-I’ve been cruising with my husband Ryan for the past two years; first aboard a 26-foot Heavenly Twins catamaran and now on a Tayana 37 small bluewater sailboat designed by the legendary Bob Perry.
+I’ve been cruising in Europe and the Caribbean with my husband Ryan for four years; first aboard a 26-foot Heavenly Twins catamaran and then on a Tayana 37 small bluewater sailboat designed by the legendary Bob Perry.

 What Are Small Bluewater Sailboats?